eSolia/eSolia_2018/content/page/japan-contacts/index.en.md

     Url: /japan-contacts
 ---

-The following is a list of emergency and other useful numbers and information for visitors and residents of Japan.
+Print and save this list of important emergency and other useful numbers and information, for Japan visitors and residents.
+Share it with your friends!
 A few things to note:

 * In the case of a disaster such as an earthquake, people proceed to designated disaster areas.
 Check with your friends, colleagues or the hotel regarding where you should go, and go with the flow.
 * The "NHK World TV" app on iOS and Android can receive alerts from the "[J-ALERT](https://en.wikipedia.org/wiki/J-Alert)" emergency broadcast system. eSolia recommends visitors and residents to install this app from your app store, and in its notification settings, set it to receive quake, tsunami and/or breaking news alerts.